 'Stop hitting me, Johnny!'

-The couple's marriage was ending by the time Heard accused Depp of hitting her in the face with a phone in May 2016.
+The couple's marriage was all but over by the time Heard accused Depp of hitting her in the face with a phone in May 2016.

-Wass said Depp "wound up like a baseball pitcher" and threw the phone at his wife while one of her friends was on the other line.
+Wass said Depp "wound up like a baseball pitcher" and threw it at his wife at one of their mansions while one of Heard's friends was on the other line.